 The Tobacco and Electronic Cigarette Use Policy shall apply to all Massasoit Community College employees, students, and visitors.
-The Middleborough location is smoke free.

 Web Privacy

 This privacy statement discloses the privacy practices for Massasoit Community College's website and all websites that end with massasoit.edu or massasoit.mass.edu.